 Brotherhood is the only honor in the Order of the Arrow that a member can pursue on his own.
-An Arrowman is nominated as an Ordeal Candidate by his peers in his Troop, and he is nominated as a Vigil Candidate by his peers in the Order, but he must seek the Brotherhood Honor of his own volition.
+An Arrowman is nominated as an Ordeal Candidate by their peers in their Troop, and is nominated as a Vigil Candidate by their peers in the Order, but they must seek the Brotherhood Honor of their own volition.

 - Memorize the sign of Order of the Arrow membership

 - Completed at least 6 months service as an Ordeal Member

 - Advance in your understanding of the Ordeal.

 - Serve your unit.
 Retain your registration in Scouting.

 For more information on these requirements, consult your Order of the Arrow membership handbook or your Chapter Adviser.
 Also please write a brief letter explaining these points: